-Disney is famous for it’s mountains and you can find the newest, and many would say the best, in Disney’s Animal Kingdom park.
+Disney is famous for its mountains and you can find the newest, and many would say the best, in Disney’s Animal Kingdom park.

-Expedition Everest is a true Disney thrill ride.
-This Disney roller coaster reaches speeds of up to 50 mph and takes you on a thrilling ride of twists and turns whilst trying to escape that ancient legendary creature The Yeti.
+Animal Kingdom’s Expedition Everest is a true Disney thrill ride.
+This Disney roller coaster reaches speeds of up to 50 mph and takes you on a thrilling ride of twists and turns.
+All whilst trying to escape that ancient legendary creature The Yeti.

 The backstory for Disney’s Expedition Everest is that it is a fictional Forbidden Mountain which is guarded by The Yeti.
 Guests are offered a speedy passage through the Himalayas to Mount Everest.

 Plan to ride early in the morning when you first arrive in the park.
-Or head to the attraction to pick up a Fast Pass for later in the day.
+Or pick up a Fast Pass for later in the day.